-Ramadan (Arabic: رمضان ) is the holiest month in the Islamic calendar, during which, for a period of thirty days, Muslims abstain from eating, and drinking from sunrise to sunset.
-Muslims do this because it is a pillar of Islam, and obligatory for everyone.
-In other words, God decreed this entire month holy for Muslims so that they can increase their remembrance of life after death.
+Ramadan (Arabic: رمضان ) is the holiest month in the Islamic calendar.
+During the month of Ramadan, Muslims abstain from eating and drinking from sunrise to sunset.
+It is said God decreed this entire month holy for Muslims so that they can increase their remembrance of life after death.
 Muslims also abstain from all bad deeds and habits, like smoking, swearing, backbiting, and disrespectfulness.
 Muslims reflect upon themselves, their religion, and the characteristics of God.

-Top Tweets for Ramadan -
+Top Tweets for Ramadan -Updated

 Ramadan (start) Facts & Quotes